BetterRules/RapuTure/README.md

 ### Docker

 This application is configured to run using Docker and docker-compose.
+You will need [Docker for Desktop](https://www.docker.com/products/docker-desktop) to run this locally.

 To set up: